Curalina

-Curalina (foaled May 5, 2012, in Kentucky) is a retired American Thoroughbred racehorse who as a 3-year-old won the first two legs of the New York Triple Tiara, the grade I Acorn Stakes and the grade I Coaching Club American Oaks.
+Curalina (foaled May 5, 2012, in Kentucky) is a retired American Thoroughbred racehorse and broodmare who as a 3-year-old won the first two legs of the New York Triple Tiara, the grade I Acorn Stakes and the grade I Coaching Club American Oaks.

 Background

 Curalina is a chestnut mare with a diamond shaped star on her forehead and a coronet marking on her hind legs.
 Curalina was bred by CASA Farms I, LLC, and sold at the 2013 Keeneland September Yearling Sale for $125,000 to Eclipse Thoroughbred Partners & Dogwood Stable.
 She is a daughter of champion Curlin.
 Her dam, Whatdreamsrmadeof (foaled March 26, 2004 in New York), a granddaughter of Smart Strike, was retired after injury with earnings of $137,080 from a 7:2-3-1 record with her best race being a second-place finish in the 2007 Fair Grounds Oaks.
 Her fourth foal was Curalina.

 Racing career

 2014: two-year-old season

 Curalina finished 2nd in her debut a Maiden Special Weight at Saratoga on July 27, 2014.
 She lost to High Dollar Woman who won by 1 1/4 lengths while being the favorite.